 Patients who cannot tolerate surgery for aortic valve replacement may be good candidates for a less invasive approach called TAVI or TAVR.

-Options for Heart Valve Surgery
+Options and Considerations for Heart Valve Surgery